gcallah/work/chaps/intro.md

 positively opposed to living the best life, to seeing it as the most essential part of living the best life.

+Reflections on work are back in vogue, with recent notable works on the topic by Geuss, Graeber, X and Y, among others.
+Furthermore, the increasing role of automation replacing human physical labor, and now artificial intelligence replacing even some human intellectual labor, the question of what place work holds in the human world is more salient than ever.

-How did this almost schizophrenic view of work come about?
+How did the Western world's almost schizophrenic view of work come about?
 And how did various thinkers defend their positive or negative evaluations of work?
 This volume was assembled in order to collect in one place some of the thoughts of some of the most significant theorists of work in the Western tradition.
-Although we have not been able to cover every thinker we wished to -- for instance, Augustine, Durkheim, and Veblen all would have had their place in this volume -- we have been able to cover a fair sampling of the most important thinkers on this topic, beginning 2400 years ago, with the founders of philosophy, who were decidedly in the "pro-leisure" camp.
+Although we have not been able to cover every thinker we wished to -- for instance, Augustine, Durkheim, and Veblen all would have had their place in this volume, if it had been possible to solicit essays on them -- we have been able to cover a significant sampling of the most important thinkers on this topic, beginning 2400 years ago, with the founders of philosophy, who were decidedly in the "pro-leisure" camp.

 ## Plato (427–348 BCE) and Aristotle (384–322 BCE)